topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 - Photoresistor (SZH-SSBH-011)
     - VCC pin of the Photoresistor is connected to the 3.3V pin on the D3-G board.
     - GND pin of the Photoresistor is connected to the GND on the D3-G board.
-    - DIN pin of the Photoresistor is connected to 89 pin on the D3-G board.
+    - DO pin of the Photoresistor is connected to pin 89 on the D3-G board.
 - LED
     - (+) pin of the LED is connected to the GND on the D3-G board.
-    - (-) pin of the LED is connected to 83 pin on the D3-G board.
+    - (-) pin of the LED is connected to pin 83 on the D3-G board.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20D3-G/Software/circuit.png"></p>
 <p align="center"><strong>Figure 7.7 Photoresistor Experiment Circuit</strong></p>